With over 500 models available in 2023, it's hard knowing what is the best washing machine to buy in the UK.

-A washing machine is one of the few products you don't actually get to see – or hear – work before you buy it.
+A washing machine is one of the few products you don't actually get to see or hear working before you buy it.

-Many older washing machines sounded like a cement mixer full of screws when they reached the high-spin part of the cycle.
+Many older models sounded like a cement mixer full of screws when they reach the high-spin part of the cycle.

-Fortunately, great advances have been made in this area and the majority of the 2017 models are pretty quiet.
-Still there is a lot of variation between them so you do need to check.
+Fortunately, great advances have been made in this area and the majority of the 2023 models are pretty quiet.
+Still there is a lot of variation between them so this is something you should check.

-As a guide, the quietest washing machines create less than 60 dbs during the high-speed cycle, compared to others that are more than 80 db.
+As a guide, the best washing machines create less than 60 dbs during the spin cycle, compared to others that are more than 80 db.

 A lot of people would be surprised about the different bacteria that can live inside a washing machine.

-The latest models have self clean programs which help keep things hygienic and convenient for you.
+The best washing machines have self clean programs which help keep things hygienic and convenient for you.

-If you or your family members play sports regularly, than you should find a washing machine with a “Sports Setting”.
+If you or your family members play sports regularly, then you should find a washing machine with a “Sports Setting”.